-The small sample size can be explained by the simple fact that very few lenders offer a mobile app that is tied into their systems and is capable of delivering timely updates.
+The small sample size can be explained by the simple fact that very few lenders offer a mobile app that is tied to their systems and is capable of delivering timely updates.
 Floify users are amongst the few in the industry with access to such a platform.

 As borrower demographics continue to shift, and technologies become more available, the high satisfaction scores associated with mobile apps will drive an increase in their usage.